Garvey Spacecraft Corporation (GSC) is a small aerospace R&D company focusing on the

 3.5 hour period.

-GSC has leveraged its in-house capabilities by participating in several
+GSC leverages its in-house capabilities by